 Compressive Stress

 Compressive forces push inward, exerted by the dead load and by wind pressure.
-The poles must be strong enough in compression to avoid buckling failure.
+The poles must be sufficiently strong in compression to avoid buckling.

 Bending Stress

-Bending moments applied by wind, snow, and dead loads can bend the poles if they lack adequate stiffness.
+Bending moments from wind, snow, and dead loads can deform the poles if they lack sufficient stiffness.
 The poles must be designed to minimize deflection.

 The factor of safety accounts for uncertainties in load assumptions and material strengths.
 A higher factor of safety allows for unexpected high loads or material defects.
 Typical factors of safety for awning poles range from 1.5 to 3.